-Figure 3 shows a graphical representation of the indicative trajectory and the actual share of renewable energy which is extrapolated constant from 2014 until 2020.
+Figure 3 shows a graphical representation of the indicative trajectory and the actual share of renewable energy.

 The actual and estimated excess production of renewable energy is calculated as the difference between the indicative trajectory and the actual and forecasted overall RES share (%).
 As can be seen from table 7 and figure 3, Iceland lies above the indicative trajectory the entire period.
-The reason for the high value of the actual overall RES share (%) in year 2007 results from the normalisation rule for hydro power accounting as a releatively large hydro plant was taken into operation that year24 resulting in a 113% RES-E (%) share that year.
+The reason for the high value of the actual overall RES share (%) in year 2007 results from the normalisation rule for hydro power accounting as a releatively large hydro plant was taken into operation that year.